In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 In Exercises 9–18, construct the histograms and answer the given questions.

-Old Faithful Use the frequency distribution from Exercise 15 in Section 2-1 to construct a histogram.
-Does it appear to be the graph of data from a population with a normal distribution?
+Hershey’s Kisses Use the frequency distribution from Exercise 20 in Section 2-1 to construct a histogram.
+In using a strict interpretation of the criteria for being a normal distribution, does the histogram appear to depict data from a population with a normal distribution?

 Verified step by step guidance